Maribel Moses v. The New York Times Company, d/b/a The New York Times

 Expand/Collapse All

-• The Court authorized the Notice because you have a right to know about a proposed Settlement of this class action lawsuit and about all of your options, before the Court decides whether to give final approval to the Settlement.
+• The Court authorized the Notice because you had a right to know about a proposed Settlement of this class action lawsuit and about all of your options, before the Court decided to give final approval to the Settlement.
 This Notice explains the lawsuit, the Settlement, and your legal rights.

 • In a class action, one or more people called class representatives (in this case, Maribel Moses) sue on behalf of a group or a “class” of people who have similar claims.
 In a class action, the court resolves the issues for all class members, except for those who exclude themselves from the Class.